zopefoundation/zc.relation/src/zc/relation/README.txt

 Review
 ------

-That brings us to the end of our introductory example.
+That brings us to the end of our introductory examples.
 Let's review, and then look at where you can go from here.

 * Relations are objects with indexed values.